upnorth/Leaderboard/README.md

 #### Functional

-* No validation of input for team names or scores.
-Names should be a problem but scores should probably be checked to not be negative at least.
+* Validation of input for team names and scores should be added before use in production.
+Names shouldn't be a problem but scores should probably be checked to not be negative at least.

 #### Technical
 * OK to use somewhat outdated versions/tools.
 With no specific technical demands, I'm using Java 8 with Maven and Junit simply due to it being the latest Java tech stack I'm familiar with.